ITS Policies & Procedures

 7. INTERNAL SYSTEM MAINTENANCE

-ITS staff must apply security patches and software and/or firmware updates to IT systems regularly to protect Lake Forest College's IT environment.
-Although every effort is made to minimize the impact of such maintenance on users, ITS staff may need vendor support during maintenance cycles.
+On rare occasions, ITS staff may need to apply emergency security patches and software and/or firmware updates to IT systems to protect Lake Forest College's IT environment.
+Although every effort is made to minimize the impact of such maintenance on users, ITS staff may require vendor support during maintenance cycles.
 Not all vendors provide 24/7 support, and for those that do, 24/7 support contracts are typically prohibitively expensive.
+Whenever possible, ITS will schedule unplanned infrastructure outages requiring vendor support in a reserved 5-7pm “maintenance window” on Wednesdays.
+ITS infrastructure work which will create a service outage and does not require vendor availability shall be performed before College business hours, typically between 5-7am and will be communicated to campus a week in advance when possible.
+More predictable maintenance work will adhere to the Information Security Policy, Section 7.5 “Required Software Updates”.

 8. EXTERNALLY HOSTED SYSTEMS

 Applications, systems, and services hosted externally by third-party vendors are typically not under the direct control of ITS staff for maintenance windows or upgrades.
-Staff should look for emailed notices regarding third-party maintenance windows and adapt their work as necessary.
+However, when these externally hosted systems receive, process, transmit, store, or otherwise handle PI subject to GLBA-mandated administrative and technical safeguards, vendors are required to follow change management practices that comply with GLBA regulations.
+ITS staff will coordinate with vendors to ensure that appropriate safeguards are in place and that the vendor’s change management processes maintain compliance with GLBA and other relevant regulatory requirements.
+Staff should continue to monitor emailed notices regarding third-party maintenance windows and adapt their work as necessary.

 RELATED POLICIES: